waldronmatt/musicWebTemplate/README.md

 Free website template built for musicians / artists wishing to promote their music and connect to their audience.
 Website features a homepage hero image, mailing list form, local music player, album hero image, YouTube video player, and a responsive picture modal.

+Template is designed for speed, responsiveness, and simplicity.

 To view a live demo of this website, go to: http://waldronmatthew.com/portfolio/music/index.html

 ## Getting Started